 GeneCards Summary for HTR2C Gene

 HTR2C (5-Hydroxytryptamine Receptor 2C) is a Protein Coding gene.
-Diseases associated with HTR2C include htr2c-related altered drug metabolism and periodic fever, menstrual cycle dependent.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with HTR2C include Htr2c-Related Altered Drug Metabolism and Premature Ejaculation.
+Among its related pathways are Peptide ligand-binding receptors and Serotonin Receptor 2 and ELK-SRF/GATA4 signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is GPR85.

 UniProtKB/Swiss-Prot for HTR2C Gene